-Therefore, it is of utmost importance for parents to ensure their children are getting appropriate sleep duration and quality for optimum growth and development.
-As this will also foster healthy living in children as they grow into adulthood and become independent.
+It is important for parents to insure that their children are getting enough good, quality sleep for healthy growth and development.
+This will also help to foster good sleep habits in children as they grow into adulthood. .

 TELEVISION ADDICTION REALITY

-In also in a 1996 edited work of Robert Kubey by Tannis M.Williams ((http://www.swlauriersb.qc.ca/schools/recit/tlaptop/mliteracy/depend.pdf)) explored how Television dependence habit is formed from individuals needs to fill up open time or as a means of distraction.
-Eventually, leading to the development of passive attitude towards other choices of activities unless such individual return to the screen.
-While the work of Harriet and Goldman stated 22 hours per week as dependence, Robert Kubey reported the time spent on the screen to have increased to 60 hours per week.
+Also, a 1996 edited work of Robert Kubey ((http://www.swlauriersb.qc.ca/schools/recit/tlaptop/mliteracy/depend.pdf)) explored how television dependence may be formed when individuals try to fill time or use television as a means of distraction.
+While the work of Harriet and Goldman in 1962 considered 22 hours per week as dependence, Robert Kubey, in 1996, reported the time spent watching television to have increased to 60 hours per week.

 TV ADDICTION AND SLEEP DISTURBANCE

-We have been talking about how essential sleep is for children and everyone to function properly, at this point we will be reviewing the association between media use and sleep disturbance amongst children as supported by different scientific reports.
+We have been talking about how essential sleep is for children.
+We will now review the association between media use and sleep disturbance amongst children as supported by several different scientific reports.

-The author also reported that 20-30% of American children are suffering from one type of sleep problem or the other; however this percentage reduced to 18% with the advancement in age and entrance into elementary school.
-This provides relief for parents as increased engagement of the children with school activities and association with friends outside the children’s respective homes reduced screen time.
+A research brief prepared by Frederick J. Zimmerman for the Kaiser Family Foundation in 2008 (https://files.eric.ed.gov/fulltext/ED527857.pdf) reported three different studies highlighting the decline in sleep time and sleep quality among children aged 1-5 years.
+These studies show that within 25 years, the hours of sleep dropped from an average of 13.5 hours to 8.7 hours per night as a result of increased television viewing.
+The author also reported that 20-30% of American children are suffering from one type of sleep problem or another, however this percentage reduced to 18% with advancement in age and entrance into elementary school.
+This should come as somewhat of a relief for parents, as increased school activities and activities with friends outside the children’s respective homes reduced screen time.

-Baumgartner T, et al., in 2006 (https://www.ncbi.nlm.nih.gov/pubmed/16497116) associated increase television use among children with an increased level of arousal and stress hormone like cortisol, which inadvertently affects the quality of sleep and sleeps time.
+Baumgartner T, et al., in 2006 (https://www.ncbi.nlm.nih.gov/pubmed/16497116) associated increase television use among children with an increased level of arousal and the stress hormone cortisol, which inadvertently affects the quality of sleep and sleep time.
 Higuchi et al., in 2003 (https://onlinelibrary.wiley.com/doi/full/10.1111/j.1365-2869.2005.00463.x), also showed the relationship between television use and suppression of melatonin, a hormone that regulates sleep and biology that determines the onset of sleep.

-Van den Bulck J in 2004 (http://psycnet.apa.org/record/2004-11640-005) amongst several other researchers have associated television viewing with nightmares that lasted more than two weeks in children across different age group which depreciates sleep quality in children affected.
-However, both studies made us realize that television content also matters as some content can promote sleep; some can displace sleep.
+Van den Bulck J in 2004 (http://psycnet.apa.org/record/2004-11640-005), along with several other researchers, associated television viewing with nightmares that lasted more than two weeks in children across different age groups.
+This also decreases sleep quality in the children affected.

 Therefore, it is of utmost importance for the parents to look into the content their children are viewing.